Christopherruud/INF1510BALL-/README.md

 The code coordinates an Arduino, a Skylab SKM53 GPS, a memory card reader/writer and a gyro/accelerometer.

+CODE is in the Ball20exec/ - folder, and required libraries are in the libraries/ -folder

 Format for the logfile:
 TIMESTAMP (millis),
 GPS LATITUDE (2.6),